 How can one live without hope?
 For months, life seemed pointless.
 I cared little about anything anymore.
 Work and home-life were daily trials.
 I didn’t want any of it, yet I didn’t want my dive into deep depression to hurt my husband and son either.
 I struggled.

-Not until this past May did I feel I was finally turning a corner, feeling a purpose in living.
+Not until this May 2017 did I feel I was finally turning a corner, feeling a purpose in living.
 I decided to live the life my brother had wanted to live: try new things, love family, seek happiness, help others…to not be held down by that which tethered me (struggles with mental health).

 My hope was found within my brother’s memory.